Where to Stay in Barcelona: Top Neighborhoods for Travelers

 El Born

-Attractions: Visit the stunning Maria del Mar Church and check out the nearby Picasso Museum.
+Attractions: Visit the stunning Santa Maria del Mar Church and check out the nearby Picasso Museum.
 The area is also home to many trendy bars and restaurants.

 Accommodation suggestions: